vishal2github/noJava/Theoretical_Notes/Operators.md

 ```

 + Bitwise "OR" and "AND" operators can work on boolean and integer operands.
 Can return boolean and integer result based on provided condition.

 + Logical "OR" and "AND" operators can only work on boolean operands.
 Can return only boolean result.

++ Logical "AND" operator has more precedence over logical "OR" operator.

 **Note: Every operator returns a value after performing operation!**